Mens Sheds

 So if a bloke finds himself alone as he moves toward the end of his life, with no job and workplace camaraderie any more, he may not have the resources to meet, socialise and share feelings, fears (especially of the mortality and loneliness sort) with other men.
 Put him among young people to help them and it could well be great, but I'd say there's far more chance of him finding people he can open up to in his own age group and gender.

 I often wander past a knitting shop here in town and look in at a circle of women who sit, knit, chat and drink coffee together.
 It looks wonderful (god knows what they're talking about, but my guess is that among their laughter they talk about their fears and wishes.
-Don't some call it 'stitch and puppy'?).
+Don't some call it 'stitch and bitch'?).
 A place for men to do the same would be a good thing I think.
 You sometimes see it happening on this site, which is also a brilliant thing.

 I think I'd rather see a community workshop that caters to everyone with specific clubs on different days that cater towards different demographics and crafts so I'd rather see a mens club as something that exists within a larger community organisation.